5 Signs You Need a New Property Manager

-So when rental owners don’t hear from their property manager, it’s not always a bad thing.
+So, when rental property owners don’t hear from their property manager, it’s not always a bad thing.

-The problem occurs when some property managers are too quiet, they don’t communicate at all with their clients.
+The problem occurs when the property manager is too quiet, they don’t communicate at all with their clients.
 Once the property management agreement is signed, they tend to disappear.

 They don’t return calls or emails, no email newsletters, and no quarterly updates.
 Truth be told, if they’re not communicating with owners, they’re most likely not communicating with tenants, nor are they managing the rental property accordingly.

 5 Signs You Need a New Property Manager- No Monthly Reports